awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-enhanced.rst

 :aws-java-class:`DynamoDbTable <enhanced/dynamodb/DynamoDbTable>` object and call :methodname:`getItem()` with a
 :aws-java-class:`GetItemEnhancedRequest <enhanced/dynamodb/model/GetItemEnhancedRequest>` object
 to get the actual item.
-This gives you access to key-value pairs associated with the item.

 For example, the following code snippet demonstrates one way to use the enhanced client to get information from an item in a |DDB| table.